 During the month of June, Discovery Communications organizes thousands of employees throughout the world to give back through their “Discover Your Impact Day.”
 On June 12th, SCA supported these employee engagement efforts with a conservation project on the Los Angeles River bringing together over 80 local Discovery Communications staff.

 SCA teamed up with the Friends of the Los Angeles River

 (FoLAR), a local nonprofit which aims to make the LA River swimmable, fishable, boatable, and bikeable.
 Since the 1930s, when the river was channelized to prevent ﬂooding and its banks were encased in concrete, many native fish and bird species have disappeared.
 But now, with help from organizations like FoLAR, natural vegetation and wildlife is being reinstated.

 After convening at the Frog Spot

-After collecting water quality data, SCA leaders and Discovery volunteers got to work building nesting boxes to bring bluebirds and other native species back to their river habitat.
-The 74 birdhouses completed at the end of the day were donated to the Audubon Center at Debs Park,
+After collecting water quality data, SCA leaders and Discovery volunteers got to work building nesting boxes to bring bluebirds and other native species back to the river habitat.
+The dozens of birdhouses completed at the end of the day were donated to the Audubon Center at Debs Park,

 where Audubon staff — including SCA alum Sarah Miggins, who serves as Center Director — will distribute them through Audubon’s school programs.